-The lean approach is a powerful strategy for eliminating unnecessary costs and improving customer satisfaction.
+The lean approach is a powerful process improvement strategy for eliminating unnecessary costs and enhancing customer satisfaction.
 Even though lean methodology was first developed while improving manufacturing processes, it is applied to a wide range of business functions today.
 With advances in technology, the method now helps companies satisfy today’s higher customer standards and detect unnecessary process steps to reduce costs.

 What is the “Lean”?

 The lean approach is a strategy for eliminating wasted resources and improving process performance by prioritizing the customer value in a business.
 The aim is to create more value for customers with fewer resources.
 The lean emphasizes on what the customer wants and values to improve their products and services and eliminates the wasted resources for increased efficiency.
 With this approach, businesses reduce their costs and improve their customer satisfaction rates.